dflorez0/LuaOOPTutorial/README.md

 ```
 Be aware that in lua what we define as private method cannot be unit tested.

+## Template ##
+A class template _Template.lua_ is available in the main folder.

+## Documentation ##
+To create the documentation we use LDoc with the command `ldoc --all src'.
+Its output is written to the doc folder.

 ## Tutorial ##
 ### Basic ###
 We are going to write a small application with Animals.
 First the application launcher.
 We create a _main.lua_ file